Read Mapping Near Non-Volatile Memory: : Microscopic View

-To handle failed mappings due to reverse complement of {\em query}s, after getting {\em Failed-Map} from MatchU (at the end of the first phase), FilterU immediately sends PMIs corresponding to the reverse complement of the {\em query} to the MatchU.
-To accelerate this process, MatchU employs an extra register inside the Shift Logic, which keeps the reverse complement of the {\em query} in addition to the original.
-MatchU copies the reverse complement in this register at the time it gets the original {\em query} (during the first phase).
-Therefore, upon receipt of {\em Failed-Map}, FilterU does not need to broadcast the reverse complement of the {\em query} separately, but only the PMIs for the reverse complement (which FilterU simply extracts by consulting the PMI tables with the \seed-long {\em prefix} of the reverse complement of the {\em query}).
-Attempting mapping for reverse complements hence forms \arch's second phase for mapping.
+{\bf Phase 2} handles missed mappings due to reverse complements.
+After getting {\em Missed-Map} from MatchU (at the end of Phase 1), FilterU immediately sends PMIs corresponding to the reverse complement of the {\em query} to MatchU.
+To accelerate processing, MatchU employs an extra register inside the Shift Logic, which keeps the reverse complement of the {\em query} in addition to the original.
+MatchU copies the reverse complement in this register at the time it gets the original {\em query} (during Phase 1).
+Therefore, upon receipt of {\em Missed-Map}, FilterU does not need to broadcast the reverse complement separately, but only the PMIs for the reverse complement (which FilterU simply extracts by consulting the PMI tables with the \seed-long {\em prefix} of the reverse complement.)

-If the second phase fails to map the {\em query}, as well, we are left with three possibilities: (i) there are mismatches in the {\em prefix}; (ii) there are indels anywhere in the {\em query} (since TCAMs cannot detect them); or (iii) the {\em query} simply is too unsimilar to the {\em reference} due to too many mismatches.
-Unfortunately case (iii), which is typically due to complex genome variations, is very challenging to fix.
-However, these variations are rare.
-To address the first two cases, \arch\ chunks the {\em query} into two halves, and re-attempts mapping each half separately in two subsequent phases.
-Such chunking is promising as mismatches to result in a failed mapping are less likely to occur in shorter {\em query}s.
-After these two phases, in case of failure in alignment, \arch\ attempts to align reverse complement of the two halves as well.